Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Introduction

+whenever there is no risk of confusion.
+For the last term in (\ref {distribution}) and other two-parameter stochastic integrals in the sequel, see Section~5 of Khoshnevisan \cite{KSPDE} or Chapter~2 of Walsh \cite{WSPDE} for the construction.

-The fundamental question for the SPDE (\ref{eq:mainSPDE}) of a super-Brownian motion with immigration concerns its uniqueness theory.
-This calls for nontrivial investigations, since the SPDE has a non-Lipschitz diffusion coefficient.
-Uniqueness in law for the SPDE (\ref{eq:mainSPDE}) holds and can be proved by the duality method (cf. Section 1.6 of \cite{E:SP}) via Laplace transforms.
-In fact, it holds even if we impose general nonnegative initial conditions for the SPDE (\ref{eq:mainSPDE0}) of super-Brownian motions and the SPDE's (\ref{eq:mainSPDE}) under consideration.
-Nonetheless, duality methods for more general SPDE's of the form
+A fundamental question for the SPDE (\ref{eqmainSPDE}) concerns its uniqueness theory, and the major difficulty arises from the presence of a non-Lipschitz diffusion coefficient.
+Uniqueness in law for the SPDE (\ref{eqmainSPDE}) holds and can be proved by the duality method via Laplace transforms (cf. Section~1.6 of Etheridge \cite{ESP} or the proof of Lemma~\ref{lemred2}).
+In fact, it holds even if we impose general nonnegative initial conditions for the SPDE (\ref {eqmainSPDE0}) for super-Brownian motion and the SPDEs (\ref {eqmainSPDE}) under consideration.
+Nonetheless, duality methods for more general SPDEs of the form

-up to now seem only available when $b$ and $\sigma$ are of rather special forms, and hence are non-robust.
-(See \cite{M:UL} for the duality method for the case $b=0$ and $\sigma (x)=x^p$, where $p\in(1/2,1)$ and nonnegative solutions are assumed.)
-After all, duality is based on exactness and thus can be destroyed by even slight changes of coefficients in the context of SPDE's.
+up to now seem only available when $b$ and $\sigma$ are of rather special forms, and hence are nonrobust.
+(See Mytnik \cite{MUL} for the duality method for the case $b=0$ and $\sigma(x)=x^p$, where $p\in(\frac{1}{2},1)$ and nonnegative solutions are assumed.)
+After all, duality is based on exactness and may become difficult to obtain by even slight changes of coefficients in the context of SPDEs.

-Under the classical theory of stochastic differential equations (SDE's), uniqueness in law in an SDE is a consequence of pathwise uniqueness of its solutions (cf. Theorem IX.1.7 of \cite{RY:CMB} ).
-The strength of the classical method for pathwise uniqueness of solutions is that it has emphasis only on the \emph{range} of the H\"older exponents of coefficients, instead of on the particular forms of the coefficients.
-It is then natural to consider circumventing the duality method by proving pathwise uniqueness in (\ref{eq:genSPDE}).
-Here, {\bf pathwise uniqueness} in an SPDE ensures that any two solutions subject to the same space-time white noise and initial value always coincide almost surely.
-Our objective in the present work is to settle the question of pathwise uniqueness in the particular SPDE's (\ref{eq:mainSPDE}).
+Under the classical theory of stochastic differential equations (SDEs), uniqueness in law in an SDE is a consequence of pathwise uniqueness of its solutions (cf. Theorem IX.1.7 of Revuz and Yor \cite{RYCMB}).
+The strength of this point of view is that it has emphasis on the \emph{values} of the H\"older exponents of coefficients, instead of on the particular forms of coefficients.
+Then a natural question is whether the duality method can be circumvented by proving pathwise uniqueness in the SPDEs (\ref{eqgenSPDE}) instead.
+Here, \textit{pathwise uniqueness} in an SPDE ensures that any two solutions subject to the same space--time white noise and initial value always coincide almost surely.
+Our objective in the present work is to settle the question of pathwise uniqueness in the particular SPDEs (\ref{eqmainSPDE}).

-Let us discuss some results on pathwise uniqueness of various SDE's and SPDE's which are closely related to the SPDE's (\ref{eq:mainSPDE}).
+Let us discuss some results on pathwise uniqueness in various SDEs and SPDEs which are closely related to the SPDEs (\ref{eqmainSPDE}).
 We focus on the role of non-Lipschitz diffusion coefficients in determining pathwise uniqueness.